 - a.
-Uncontested Complaint for Divorce without Minor Children (DR-55).
+Uncontested Complaint for Divorce with No Property, No Children, and Short Marriage (DR-60).
 More information on how to fill out this form starts on page 4 of these instructions. - b.
 Certificate of Divorce, Dissolution of Marriage, or Annulment (VS-401).
 Complete the "Parties' Information" section, boxes 9-32. - If you are filling out by hand, use black ink and use your neatest handwriting.
 If you make a mistake, start over with a blank form.
 This form will be sent to the Alaska Vital Records office after the divorce is granted, and they will not accept forms with cross-outs or other corrections on them. - Important: You must submit this form so that Vital Records can record your divorce.
 If your divorce is not recorded, you may not be able to remarry, apply for a new license, or receive certain benefits. - c.
 Information Sheet (DR-314).